 I found socket adapters with On/Off switch.
 They’re $8.99 vs. the 3.99 for the adapters without switches.
 This would allow kids to turn off a light without having to unscrew a bulb, which is a plus.
 But I wonder if poking at a light switch would increase the chance of a broken bulb.
 Also, the reviews say the bendable part isn’t very rigid, and so I’m not sure what direction it would flop in.

 Then I discovered there were remote control switches.
 Three sockets and a remote for $19.99 would allow me to flip on and off the three bulbs remotely.
 For my class of 3 – 7 year olds, having them push buttons instead of poking at switches near fragile lightbulbs and a power strip seemed safer.
 And… maybe I could find a way to set it up in my toddler class where my toddlers could push buttons, but not reach anywhere near the power strip and bulbs.
 (Perhaps inside of a plastic tub.)

 Then, I thought… it would be even cooler if the lights were dimmable, so I could have a little blue, and a lot of red, etc. So, I purchased these wireless dimmer sockets with remote.
 They work great with an incandescent bulb, and with the LED light bulbs I use in my kitchen.
-However, they don’t work at all with the dimmable LED bulbs I have.
+However, they don’t work at all with the dimmable LED bulbs I originally bought.
 (It says on the bulbs box that they’re not compatible with all dimmer sockets.)
-So, bought one of these LED Bulbs and it works great with the sockets.
-So, if you want the remote control dimmable option for this activity, here are the item you would need:
+So, I bought these LED Bulbs and they work great with the sockets.
+So, if you want the remote control dimmable option for this activity, here are the items you would need:

 - a power strip – I’ll assume you have one already